maigentic/stratarts/README.md

 ---

-## What is StratArts?
+## What is StrategicArts?

-StratArts is a comprehensive Claude Code skills library that guides entrepreneurs through the complete business-building journey—from initial idea validation to investor pitch deck—using proven methodologies and professional HTML report outputs.
+StrategicArts is a comprehensive Claude Code skills library that guides entrepreneurs through the complete business-building journey—from initial idea validation to investor pitch deck—using proven methodologies and professional HTML report outputs.

 **Transform vague ideas into structured business plans in days, not months.**